MARTIMM/HikingCompanion/README.md

 ## Purpose
 Purpose of this app is to have a companion program suitable for showing tracks and additional information about those tracks.
 It is the intention to get those tracks from other app installations or from your own recorded tracks and added pictures and notes.
 So this program would become an all purpose vehicle for displaying external tracks.
 While its name would suggest that long walks are intended, a city walk showing the hot items of that place would equally be possible.

 At first use, not much can be done with the program.
 Another app must be installed too.
 This is a specially designed app holding track data and extra information such as notes and photos.
 Then, when such an app is installed, the app can be referred to by using some sort of name from this HikingCompanion application.
+The trail apps should always have a name starting with **HC-**.
+E.g. HC-Sufitrail or HC-Sultanstrail.
+This makes it possible to let the HikingCompanion look around on the device for these track apps.

 When the HikingCompanion is not installed yet, the installation process of a tracking app should also install the HikingCompanion app.